AliRezaJoodi/AVR_Projects/Thermometer Using LM35/README.md

-### Project Information
-Title:               	Thermometer Using LM35
+## Thermometer Using LM35

 MCU:		ATmega32
-Clock:		     	1.000000 MHz
+Frequency:	1.000000 MHz

-### Folder and Files Information
+### Folder and Files Description
 It has included:
 - `Code_BascomAVR` (Code with Basic Language)
 - `Code_CodeVisionAVR` (Code with C Language)